ericfdunn/manifold-realms/2. Rules/Conditions.md

 - The grappler can drag you when it moves if you are at least two sizes smaller, but the movement costs double.
 - While Grappled, you can use your action to escape by making a Strength (Athletics) or Dexterity (Acrobatics) check against the grapple's escape DC.
 - The condition ends if the grappler is incapacitated or an effect moves the grappled creature out of the grappler's reach.
+### Hidden (Heavily Obscured)
+- A creature is **hidden** if they are in an area that blocks vision entirely, such as darkness, opaque fog, or dense foliage, or they succeed at the #Hide action.
+- Attack rolls against the **hidden** creature have disadvantage, and the creature’s attack rolls have advantage.
+They cannot be targetted by spells that require sight.
+- Anyone that actively searches for the creature must make a Wisdom ( #Perception) contested by the creature's Dexterity ( #Stealth) check to find them.
+- The condition ends immediately after any of the following occurrences: they make a sound louder than a whisper, an enemy finds them, they make an attack roll, or they cast a spell with a verbal component.
 ### Incapacitated
 - An incapacitated creature can’t take actions or reactions and ceases concentration on any spells.
 ### Invisible
-- An invisible creature is impossible to see without the aid of magic or a special sense.
-For the purpose of hiding, the creature is heavily obscured.
-The creature’s location can be detected by any noise it makes or any tracks it leaves but it can't be target by spells that require sight.
+- An **invisible** creature is impossible to see without the aid of magic or a special sense.
+The creature is automatically **hidden** and gains advantage on #Stealth checks.
-- Attack rolls against the creature have disadvantage, and the creature’s attack rolls have advantage.
+### Obscured (Lightly Obscured)
+- A creature is **obscured** if they are in area that reduces their chance of being detected, such as dim light, patchy fog, or moderate foliage.
+- Other creatures have disadvantage on #Perception checks to notice them.
 ### Paralyzed
 - A paralyzed creature is incapacitated (see the condition) and can’t move or speak.
 - The creature automatically fails Strength and Dexterity saving throws.